Amanda-Palenchar/KIPP_Performance_Task/README.md

 # KIPP_Performance_Task

 ## Overview
-This analysis examines MAP scores for a Texas-based branch of a charter management organization (CMO).
+This analysis examines MAP scores for a Texas-based branch of a national charter management organization (CMO).
 The investigation identifies key trends in the data and provides visualizations to help a user digest and act on the findings.

 ## Entity Relationship Diagram & Merging
 Each of the three available CSV tabs (Student_Info, MAP_Scores, and Special_Programs) have a unique identifier that can be used as both a primary and foreign key: student_id.
 The entity relationship diagram below depicts the features of each of the three CSV files and shows how they are combined into one file using SQL.